 As a member of the health care delivery team, the phlebotomist generally works in a clinical laboratory under the supervision of a clinical laboratory technologist.
 The phlebotomist is primarily responsible for collecting blood specimens from patients/clients for the purpose of laboratory analysis.
 The phlebotomy courses are designed to provide students with information about the health care delivery system; collection of materials and equipment; venipuncture and capillary puncture techniques; specimen transport and processing techniques; quality assurance and safety techniques; basic concepts of communications, and medical and legal implications of blood collection.
-Students will be required to complete 72 hours of classroom and 120 hours of clinical experience in a health care environment.
-Effective Fall 2007, a criminal background from a designated agent and/or a drug screen may be required to complete the internship course.
+Students will be required to complete 72 hours of classroom and 100 hours of clinical experience in a health care environment.
+Effective Fall 2007, a criminal background check from a designated agent and/or a drug screen is required to complete the internship course.

 - Submit an SSC Application form and forward all high school, as well as other college transcripts directly to the Office of Admissions.

 - Submit the Phlebotomy Program Application to the Health Professions Office, room 4457, no later than June 1st for Fall Admission and no later than Nov.
 1 for Spring Admission.

 - Priority for admission will be given to applicants who meet the published deadline date.
 Admission to the College does not guarantee admission to the program

 Students must earn a minimum grade of “C” or better in BIO 115-Human Body Structure* or an equivalent human anatomy course.
 No student will be considered for admission to the Phlebotomy Program unless they have a minimum cumulative grade point average (GPA) of 2.00 (A=4.00).

 Be advised that Biology must be completed within the last 5 years to satisfy the program requirements.
 However, with appropriate documentation this may be reviewed.